Microsoft 365 integration with on-premises environments

-You can integrate Microsoft 365 with your existing directory services and with an on-premises installation of Exchange Server, Skype for Business Server 2015, or SharePoint Server.
+You can integrate Microsoft 365 with your existing on-premises Active Directory Domain Services (AD DS) and with on-premises installations of Exchange Server, Skype for Business Server 2015, or SharePoint Server.

-- When you integrate with directory services, you can synchronize and manage user accounts for both environments.
-You can also add password hash synchronization or single sign-on (SSO) so users can log on to both environments with their on-premises credentials.
+- When you integrate AD DS, you can synchronize and manage user accounts for both environments.
+You can also add password hash synchronization (PHS) or single sign-on (SSO) so users can log on to both environments with their on-premises credentials.

 - When you integrate with on-premises server products, you create a hybrid environment.
 A hybrid environment can help as you migrate users or information to Microsoft 365, or you can continue to have some users or some information on-premises and some in the cloud.
-For more information about hybrid environments, see Hybrid cloud overview.
+For more information about hybrid environments, see hybrid cloud.

-You can also use the Azure Active Directory (Azure AD) advisors for customized setup guidance (you must be signed in to Microsoft 365):
+You can also use the Azure Active Directory (Azure AD) advisors for customized setup guidance in the Microsoft 365 admin center (you must be signed in to Microsoft 365):

 Before you begin

-See where to manage Microsoft 365 accounts for a list of tools you can use to manage Microsoft 365 users and accounts.
+See manage Microsoft 365 accounts for a list of tools you can use to manage Microsoft 365 user accounts.

-If you have existing user accounts in an on-premises directory, you don't want to re-create all of those accounts in Microsoft 365 and risk introducing differences or errors between the environments.
-Directory synchronization helps you mirror those accounts between your online and on-premises environments.
+If you have existing user accounts in AD DS, you don't want to re-create all of those accounts in Microsoft 365 and risk introducing differences or errors between the environments.
+Directory synchronization helps you mirror those accounts between your on-premises and online environments.
 With directory synchronization, your users don't have to remember new information for each environment, and you don't have to create or update accounts twice.
-You will need to prepare your on-premises directory for directory synchronization, you can do this manually or use the IdFix tool (IdFix tool only works with Active Directory Domain Services [AD DS]).
+You will need to prepare your on-premises directory for directory synchronization.

 If you want users to be able to log on to Microsoft 365 with their on-premises credentials, you can also configure SSO.
 With SSO, Microsoft 365 is configured to trust the on-premises environment for user authentication.

 A user logs on to their on-premises environment with their user account (domain\username).
 When they go to Microsoft 365, they must log on again with their work or school account (email@example.com).
 The user name is the same in both environments.
-When you add password hash sync or pass-through authentication, the user has the same password for both environments, but will have to provide those credentials again when logging on to Microsoft 365.
-Directory synchronization with password hash sync is the most commonly used directory sync scenario.
+When you add PHS or PTA, the user has the same password for both environments, but will have to provide those credentials again when logging on to Microsoft 365.
+Directory synchronization with PHS is the most commonly used directory synchronization .

-To set up directory synchronization, use Azure Active Directory Connect.
-For instructions, read Set up directory synchronization for Microsoft 365, and Azure AD Connect with express settings.
+To set up directory synchronization, use Azure AD Connect.
+For instructions, see Set up directory synchronization for Microsoft 365 and Azure AD Connect with express settings.